adambarbary/mogtemp/README.md

 Multipoint temperature sensor and display designed for Unimog portal monitoring Code is designed to work on ESP32 CYD (cheap yellow display) using EEZ Studio and Arduino IDE

+*Note - complete code can be compiled from Mog_Portal_X, MogDashVX contains interface designs, for those who wish to modify the look and feel.
+If compiling a new dash, and you get a compile error, please update the following two lines of code noted at the end of this readme.

 Thanks to these projects for inspiration and examples EEZ Studio - https://www.envox.eu/studio/studio-introduction/ Arduino IDE - https://www.arduino.cc/en/software